-- People who are unwell eg experiencing a debilitating relapse may be advised to defer vaccination.
+- If you are unwell, for example experiencing a relapse, you may be advised to defer vaccination until you are better.
 This is because it will be difficult to tell the difference between the symptoms of the relapse or other illness and a bad reaction to the vaccine.

 - Neurology 2002;59(12):1837-1843.
 Full article Immunization and MS: a summary of published evidence and recommendations.